CMed01/portfolio-milestone-4/README.md

 </details>

-Below the hero image, the user can read four short "about me" ariticles outlining the ambition of the owners and the purpose of the website.
+Below the hero image, the user can read four short "about me" articles outlining the ambition of the owners and the purpose of the website.

-There cards are editable within the admin page and the most recently updated articles (up to a maximum of 4) will be displayed, allowing the superuser cutomability for the landing page.
+There cards are editable within the admin page and the most recently updated articles (up to a maximum of 4) will be displayed, allowing the superuser customizability for the landing page.

 <details closed>
 <summary>About me articles</summary>